International airports in Israel. Israel airports for international flights

 Transport

-Due to the fact that it is located in the city, it has no problems with transport - it is possible to get out of Haifa by taxi, bus, minibus, etc.
+Due to the fact that it is located in the city, it has no problems with transport - you can get out of Haifa by taxi, bus, minibus, etc.

-Haifa Airport, also known as Uri Michael Airport (one of the first Israeli pilots), for the most part accepts domestic flights within the country (often to Eilat or Tel Aviv).
-Sometimes it makes military air transportation.
+Haifa Airport, also known as Uri Michael Airport (one of the first Israeli pilots), for the most part accepts domestic flights throughout the country (often to Eilat or Tel Aviv).
+Sometimes it carries out military air transportation.

 Located in the eastern part of the city of Haifa, next to the Israeli shipyards and the local port of Kishon on the Mediterranean Sea.

-It does not operate flights from Russia, in order to get to the city, one or several transfers will be required (for example, in Greece, Cyprus, and so on).
+It does not operate flights from Russia; to get to the city, you will need one or more transfers (for example, in Greece, Cyprus, and so on).

-The airport was completed in 1936 by Britain and was used for international traffic until World War II.
-With the outbreak of hostilities, it was closed to civil air travel and began to serve the British army.
+The airport was completed in 1936 by Britain and was used for international traffic until the Second World War.
+With the outbreak of hostilities, it was closed to civilian air travel and began serving the British army.

-After gaining independence by Israel, he again switched to civil aviation.
+With Israel gaining independence, he again switched to civil aviation.

-It received international status in 1994, but its serious development took place only at the beginning of the new millennium.
-The Haifa airport is planned to be expanded today.
+It received international status in 1994, but its serious development occurred only with the beginning of the new millennium.
+Today, the airport in Haifa is planned to be expanded.

 Peculiarities

-One terminal, minimal service - a couple of eateries and souvenir shops...
-However, a duty-free zone is expected to open in the near future on the territory of the airport.
+One terminal, minimal service - a couple of snack bars and souvenir shops.
+However, a duty-free zone is expected to open at the airport in the near future.

 Transport